designedmind/2017/multiple-drafts-overview.md

 summary: "Dennett's Multiple Drafts theory is primarily a negative account, focusing on what consciousness could not possibly be.
-I revisit Dennett's key arguments, and argue that in each case that the phenomena in question are not evidence against a coming together, but instead a glimpse of the clever tricks used to implement a coming together."
+I revisit Dennett's key arguments.
+In each case, I argue that the phenomenon in question is not evidence against a coming together, but instead a glimpse of the clever tricks used to implement a coming together."

 ---